CMHA Leadership Team

-Laura is a Senior Program Officer and has been with the agency for the last 14 years.
+Laura is Vice President of Intensive Operations and has been with the agency for the last 14 years.
 A graduate of Southern Connecticut State University, she practices as an LPC.
 Over the years, Laura has served in a variety of clinical and administrative positions, most recently overseeing the Intensive, Home Based and Community Support departments.
 She has been an active member of the senior management group for the last seven years.
 Laura is an avid runner of almost 30 years and her motto is: “Say yes as much as possible -- and drink plenty of coffee!”

 Ann Lavoie, LCSW

 Ann has been with CMHA for 17 years.
 She is a graduate of UConn School of Social Work and is a Licensed Clinical Social Worker.
 Ann spent the early part of her career in CMHA's Residential Services, where she helped to transform the agency's system of care.
 Ann's expertise spans across multiple clinical programs.
-Part of agency leadership for 14 years, Ann currently oversees Residential Services, Adult/Child Outpatient services, Forensic Services, the Behavioral Health Home and Community Programs.
+Part of agency leadership for 14 years, Ann currently oversees Residential Services, Adult & Child Outpatient Services, Forensic Services, the Behavioral Health Home, and other Community Programs.
 Ann is known for her weekly visits to Marshall's.

 John Nazarian, M.D.